 School/department: Mathematical and Physical Sciences Hours: full time considered up to a maximum of 1.0 FTE Requests for flexible working options will be considered (subject to business need).
-Location: Brighton, United Kingdom Contract: fixed term until 31 March 2026 (36 months) Reference: 10863 Salary: starting at £36,333 to £43,155 per annum, pro rata if part time current salary scales can be found here Placed on: 3 April 2023 Closing date: 10 May 2023 Applications must be received by midnight of the closing date.
-Expected Interview date: to be confirmed Expected start date: negotiable between 1 April 2023 and 1 October 2023 We invite applications for a Postdoctoral Research Fellowship in theoretical cosmology related to primordial black hole science at the University of Sussex.
+Location: Brighton, United Kingdom Contract: fixed term until 31 March 2026 (36 months) Reference: 10865 Salary: starting at £36,333 to £43,155 per annum Placed on: 3 April 2023 Closing date: 10 May 2023 Applications must be received by midnight of the closing date.
+Expected Interview date: to be confirmed Expected start date: negotiable between 1 April 2023 and 1 October 2023